 Rose also speculated as to whether the same species was intended by Johnson's Sheppey record, in his Iter Plantarum (1629), referring to 'Gra.
 Tomentosum & acerosum Calamagrostis quorundum Lob.'.
 This had been interpreted by Hanbury and Marshall (1899) as Calamagrostis epigejos (Wood Small-reed), but Rose suggested that Polypogon monspeliensis, which grows in Sheppey, was just as likely.
-It seems odd to suppose that Johnson would give such different names to the same species (and Rose accepted the name as applying to Calamagrostis epigejos in Descriptio Iter!); but Johnson clearly had in mind what was illustrated by Lobelius' Plantarum seu stirpium icones (1576), where a tall plant looking more like C. epigejos than P. monspeliensis is shown.

-records (2010-18) give 54 tetrads (equivalent to 73 monads) and it is clear that there has been a significant extension of recorded range.
+It seems odd to suppose that Johnson would give such different names to the same species (and Rose accepted the name as applying to Calamagrostis epigejos in Descriptio Iter!); but Johnson clearly had in mind what was illustrated by Lobelius' Plantarum seu records (2010-19) give 59 tetrads (equivalent to 80 monads) and it is clear that there has been a significant extension of recorded range.
 Because of this level of frequency in Kent, the distributional data maintained in this register will be at 1km square (monad) level.
 This entails recording at a finer scale than the tetrads given in Philp (2010), from which the accompanying 1991-2005 map is taken (with kind permission of the late Eric Philp and the Kent Field Club).
 The apparent increase in occurrences runs counter to the national position, where some decline is thought to have taken place with conversion of arable to grazing marshes and the drainage or infilling of backish pools.
+In about 1990 Polypogon monspeliensis covered several acres of the Cleanaway site in the Essex part of TQ57J, which has certainly contributed to its greater frequency on both sides of the Thames since, though the site itself is now under a more permanent grass (Rodney Burton, pers.